acmenezes/openshift-virtualization-demo/README.md

 # Creating Virtual Machines with SRIOV networks end to end

 This is an end to end demo with a few options on how to put together SRIOV and OpenShift Virtualization together.
-It's still under construction.
+It's a work in progress.
 More to come...

 ## Contents